HIRO-group/roboskin/README.md

 - `0.0.1` as of 2020/01/14

 ## Target Python versions
-Target Python version is 3.7.4, and a Python version >= 3.6 is required.
+Target Python version is 2.7

 # HTTPS Installation